-ControllerClassNameHandlerMapping is a handler mapping class, which use convention to maps the requested URL to Controller (convention over configuration).
-It takes the Class name, remove the ‘Controller’ suffix if it exists and return the remaining text, lower-cased and with a leading “/”.
+In Spring MVC, ControllerClassNameHandlerMapping use convention to map requested URL to Controller (convention over configuration).
+It takes the Class name, remove the ‘Controller’ suffix if exists and return the remaining text, lower-cased and with a leading “/”.

-Few examples to demonstrate the use of the ControllerClassNameHandlerMapping class.
+See following few examples to demonstrate the use of this ControllerClassNameHandlerMapping class.

 1. Before and After